tgerbeau/automation/README.md

 You will find here the code to automate several critical parts of GINCO/SINP web application.

 - _library.py_ contains all functions
-- _config.py_ contains credentials, urls for platforms, metadata ids, csv files used to run our tests
+- _config.py_ contains urls for platforms, metadata ids, csv files used to run our tests
+- _credentials.py_ will contain credentials we need to set to run our tests
 - _main.py_

 ## How to set up: